darkmoves/resume/README.md

-Creating my resume in HTML, CSS and Markdown because Word is particularly opinionated in its formatting choices.
+I built my resume in HTML, CSS and Markdown for better overall control of formatting.